jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Assignment Example

-I will cover an example here of an assignment, in which one Get and one Set will be called.
-In this example, one symbol will be assigned as the type of another symbol.
+I might cover an example here of an assignment, in which one Get and one Set might be called.
+In this example, one symbol might be assigned as the type of another symbol.

 A simple notation for this is: